-- Federal Supplemental Educational Opportunity Grant (SEOG) – Awarded to students with exceptional financial need; Federal Pell grant recipients are given first priority.
+- Federal Supplemental Educational Opportunity Grant (SEOG) – Offered to students with exceptional financial need; Federal Pell grant recipients are given first priority.

 State Grant funds for North Carolina Residents